HenryWang22559/iTEBD_quench_dynamics/README.md

 # 1D Transverse Field Ising Model Simulation using iTEBD

-This repository contains Python code for simulating the one-dimensional Transverse Field Ising Model (TFIM) using the infinite Time-Evolving Block Decimation (iTEBD) algorithm.
+This repository contains Python code for simulating the one-dimensional Transverse Field Ising Model (TFIM) using the infinite Time-Evolving Block Decimation (iTEBD) algorithm, which is a Tensor Network Algorithm used for time evolution of 1D quantum many-body system.

 ## Project Goal